edenhill/librd/README.markdown

 - consistent, natural and non-bloated APIs and interfaces
 - scalability and performance
 - proper documentation (some time in the future)
-- suitable both for embedded systems as well as large-scale backend systems
+- suitable both for embedded systems, large-scale backend systems, and GUI applications.

 # Functionality